 Before there was Afroman’s “Crazy Rap” and Dr. Dre’s The Chronic, which we’ll get to later, Zig-Zag’s iconic imagery had already begun being appropriated by iconoclastic musicians.

-Though Zig-Zag began getting name checked by popular artists during the psychedelic sixties, it’s in the era of Hip-Hop where the brand really took on life as an iconic pop-culture reference.
+Though Zig-Zag began getting name-checked by popular artists during the psychedelic sixties, it was in the era of Hip-Hop that the brand really took on life as an iconic pop-culture reference.

-Back in ‘88, founder of Ruthless Records and original member of N.W.A Eazy E, referenced Zig-Zag in the song “No More ?’s” delivering the line: “I want money, beer, and a pack of Zig-Zags.”
-This helped to cement Zig-Zag as the preferred brand of rolling paper for West-Coast rap enthusiasts.
-The Doggfather himself Snoop Dogg proclaimed his love for the papers back in ‘93 with the song “G and Hustlas” declaring that “Doggy Dogg is all about the Zig-Zag smoke.”
+Back in ‘88, founder of Ruthless Records and original member of N.W.A Eazy E, referenced Zig-Zag in the song “No More ?’” delivering the line: “I want money, beer, and a pack of Zig-Zags.”
+This helped to cement Zig-Zag as the preferred brand of rolling paper for West Coast rap enthusiasts.
+The Doggfather himself Snoop Dogg, proclaimed his love for the papers back in ‘93 with the song “G and Hustlas,” declaring that “Doggy Dogg is all about the Zig-Zag smoke.”

 Perhaps the most recognized rap lyric that references Zig-Zag comes from another California native, Joseph Edgar Foreman, better known by his stage name Afroman.
 His popular 2004 dirty rap single “Crazy Rap” is often stylized as “Colt 45 and Two Zig-Zags”—a title that to this day I can’t read without needing to actively suppress my urge to shout “baby that’s all we need!” into my empty apartment.